yesequin/Google_Data_Analytics_Course/README.md

     Data: A collection of facts

     Data aggregation: the process of gathering data from multiple sources in order to combine it into a single summarized collection.
-    Data analysis: The collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision-making Data analyst: Someone who collects, transforms, and organizes data in order to drive informed decision-making
+    Data analysis: The collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision-making
-    Data analytics: The science of data
+    Data analyst: Someone who collects, transforms, and organizes data in order to drive informed decision-making Data analytics: The science of data

+    Data blending: A Tableau method that combines data from multiple data sources

     Data composition: combining the individual parts in a visualization and displaying them together as a whole.